-As per the name, the Redhead Murders is the name given to the large number of the six to eleven unsolved murders of redheaded women along major highways in the United States in the 1980s.
+As per the name, the Redhead Murders is the name given to the six to eleven unsolved murders of redheaded women along major highways in the United States in the 1980s.
 These victims were often prostitutes or hitchhikers, and many were never identified due to an inability to find a family to verify their identities.

 Due to the locations of the victims’ bodies, many speculated that the murderer was a truck driver.

-The first death that was later attributed to this killer was that of an unidentified White woman whose body was found naked alongside Route 250 near Littleton, Wetzel County, W.Va., on Feb.
+The first death that was later attributed to this killer was that of an unidentified White woman whose body was found naked alongside Route 250 near Littleton in Wetzel County, West Virginia, on Feb.
 13, 1983.
 Like many of the so-called Redhead Murders, her hair was not truly red, but more of an auburn color.